automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 `MergeView` provides a button that uses [`fileImporter`](https://developer.apple.com/documentation/swiftui/view/fileimporter(ispresented:allowedcontenttypes:allowsmultipleselection:oncompletion:)) to attempt to load another instance of the MeetingNotes document type from device storage.
 This button illustrates how to seamlessly merge in updates from a copy made of the original document.

-Upon loading the document, it calls the helper method `mergeDocument` on `MeetingNotesDocument` to decode the document identifier, and if identical to the current document, merges any updates using ``Document/merge(other:)``.
+Upon loading the document, it calls the helper method `mergeDocument` on `MeetingNotesDocument` to decode the document identifier, and if identical to the current document, merges any updates using `Document.merge(other:)`.

 ```swift
 func mergeFile(_ fileURL: URL) -> Result<Bool, Error> {